Data Subject Access Request from a Former EmployeePosted in : How do I handle it NI on 12 May 2015

 Lindsay Gibson writes:

 Firstly, any individual can make a Data Subject Access Request (a “DSAR”) to an organisation which processes their personal data.
-So despite the former
+So despite the former employee no longer being employed by your organisation, she still has the right to make a DSAR.

 Already a subscriber?